 The Fund recorded a \$0.65 billion charge related to the one-time deemed repatriation, offset by a \$1.5 billion benefit related to a tax basis step-up for its foreign investments as a result of the taxation of such foreign income.
 The transition tax was included in the provision for income taxes and income taxes payable on the financial statements.
 The Fund has not yet completed its accounting for the transition tax effects as the analysis of deferred foreign income is not complete.
-To calculate the transition tax, the Fund utilized publicly available information to estimate the foreign income subject to the tax and other items that affect the rate of tax, as additional information regarding such foreign income and other items may become known as information is provided to the Fund by the issuers of the underlying investments.
+To calculate the transition tax, the Fund utilized publicly available information to estimate the foreign income subject to the tax and other items that affect the rate of tax, as additional information regarding such foreign income and other items is not yet available.
+Such foreign income and other items may become known as information is provided to the Fund by the issuers of the underlying investments.